LMP88959/NTSC-CRT/README.md

 by default, the image will be full color, interlaced, and scaled to the output dimensions
 ```

-There is also the option of "live" rendering to a video window from an input PPM image file:
+There is also the option of "live" rendering to a video window from an input PPM/BMP image file:

 ```sh
 cmake -B build -Dlive=on